Sign Language Archaeology|

-Ted Supalla is a professor in the Department of Neurology at Georgetown University in Washington, DC.
+Ted Supalla is a professor in the Department of Neurology at Georgetown University.

-Patricia Clark a certified ASL/English interpreter and an adjunct faculty member in the Program in American Sign Language at the University of Rochester in Rochester, New York.
+Patricia Clark is a certified ASL/English interpreter and an adjunct faculty member in the Program in American Sign Language at the University of Rochester.

 Print Edition: ISBN 978-1-56368-493-7, 6 x 9 casebound, 278 pages, 11 tables, 88 figures